gaborellana/gaborellana.github.io/docs/_posts/2024-06-03-xG-project.markdown

 Some metrics to measure how well an approximation of a probability function fits the actual data are presented:

 **Brier score** is basically an MSE between the output of the function and the real values.
-It can range between positive infinite and zero, with zero being the ideal. **Area under the curve (AUC)** of a receiver operating characteristic curve (ROC) evaluates how well the output fits real data when several thresholds for classification are tested.
-Its values range between 0 and 1, being 1 the ideal.
+It can range between positive infinite and zero, with zero being the ideal ([Wikipedia page](https://en.wikipedia.org/wiki/Brier_score)). **Area under the curve (AUC)** of a receiver operating characteristic curve (ROC) evaluates how well the output fits real data when several thresholds for classification are tested.
+Its values range between 0 and 1, being 1 the ideal ([Wikipedia page](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)).

 metric|StatsBomb xG|our XG
 ---|:---:|:---: